NCAS-CMS/cfdm/docs/source/tutorial.rst

 netCDF global attributes.
-Other attributes may also be written as netCDF global attributes if they have been identified as such with the *global_attributes* keyword, or via the `~Field.nc_set_global_attribute` method of the field constructs.
+Other attributes may also be written as netCDF global attributes if they have been identified as such with the *global_attributes* keyword, or via the `~Field.nc_set_global_attribute` or `~Field.nc_set_global_attributes` method of the field constructs.
 In either case, the creation of a netCDF global attribute depends on the corresponding property values being identical across all of the field constructs being written to the file.
 If they are all equal then the property will be written as a netCDF global attribute and not as an attribute of any netCDF data variable; if any differ then the property is written only to each netCDF data variable.

 .. code-block:: python3
    :caption: *Request that the "model" property is written as a netCDF